All Episodes

 I said, I was right, wasn't I?

-And she goes, Yeah.
+And she goes, yeah.

-You st you hear the word cancer.
+You hear the word cancer.

-That's what it cripples you.
+It cripples you.

-So you I admire you.
+So I admire you.

 I mean, this has changed your life.

-Um did you know the pilots?
+Did you know the pilots?

-Uh, you know, I'm a co-pilot at American.
+You know, I'm a co-pilot at American.

-I was at least in a nine eleven, and I knew the captains better uh than the co-pilots because you you don't work with those guys.
+And I knew the captains better than the co-pilots because you don't work with those guys.

 I know much more of his story now.